varletjs/rattail/docs/general/to-raw-type.md

 # toRawType

-Return the raw type of the input value
+Return the `raw type` of the input value.

 ### Usage